One hour of spine chilling immersive performance…

 It is widely regarded as one of the greatest horror films ever made, but at the time of its release never achieved any major awards.

-The performance will take place at The Chine Hotel while the hotel is closed for the winter season.
+The performance took place at The Chine Hotel while the hotel is closed for the winter season.

 “I am very excited to be directing this immersive performance of one of the classic horror stories of the 20th century.
 Setting the performance in this hotel will bring the story to life for the audience; it’s uncannily similar to the Outlook Hotel in The Shining story as they are both closed for winter.
 I immediately saw the potential of setting the performance in this classic seaside hotel.”
 David Glass, Director.